xsolla/login-unity-sdk/README.md

 Login Unity SDK is used to integrate [Xsolla Login API](https://developers.xsolla.com/api/v2/login/) methods with apps based on [Unity](https://unity.com/).

-This solution works only for:
+This solution works for:
 * storing user data at Xsolla’s side
 * authentication via email/username and password

+Target OS:
+* iOS
+* Android
+* Linux
+* Mac OS
+* Windows 32-bit
+* Windows 64-bit

 **Info:** The integration demo is available in the **Assets > Xsolla > AuthDemo** folder.
 You can use it as an example.